OpenMDAO/OpenMDAO/openmdao/docs/features/building_components/scaling.rst

 Scaling can be important for the efficiency of some linear solvers.
 Knowing when and how to use scaling can be tricky, but in general, it is a good idea to scale outputs and residuals so that both have values that are :math:`\mathcal{O}(1)`.

+Note: residual scaling is separate and independent of output scaling in implicit components.
+In explicit components, the requested output scaling is applied to the residuals as well, by default.
+However, the user has the option to override this behavior and specify their own residual scaling in their explicit component.

 Basics
 ------